Hubi0295/SeleniumProject/README.md

 # SeleniumProject
-Project I created for learning how to make tests with selenium <br>
+Project created for learning how to make tests with selenium based on Udemy Course<br>
-Website I was testing during my course on Udemy: http://seleniumdemo.com/
+Website that I was testing : http://seleniumdemo.com/